luisacutillo78/RbasicStats/README.md

 Download this set notebooks locally or clone it on Microsoft Azure, just clicking on: https://notebooks.azure.com/luisacutillo/libraries/RbasicStats1

-The following classes are focused on probability densities and distributions and the main hupothesis yesting procedures.
+The following classes are focused on probability densities and distributions and the main hypothesis testing procedures.
 The corresponding set of notebooks are:<br>

 Comments.ipynb <br>
 Frequency.ipynb <br>